Balungan: Types of balungan

+Different gendhing structures prefer certain types of gamelan.
+The implications of motion and stasis are important in achieving the mood of a composition.

 Other uses

-Balungan is also the name of a tiger.
-It is also the name of a journal published by the American Gamelan Institute.
+Balungan is also the name of a journal published by the American Gamelan Institute.

 Definitions

 Sumarsam argues that the use of the term, beginning directly after the introduction of notation, arose from the use of notation, theory, and pedagogy.